How do I get started?

 What can I expect in the first session?

-During the first session, I will want to spend some time getting to know you, getting to know your background, and understanding what’s bringing you into therapy.
-If you have been in therapy before, I will want to learn a bit about your experiences.
-At the end of the first session, we can talk about your treatment needs and whether you would best be served by working with me.
+During the first session, I will spend some time getting to know you, getting to know your background, and understanding what’s bringing you into therapy.
+If you have been in therapy before, I will want to learn a bit about your experiences, as this can inform the direction of our work.
+After the first few sessions, we will talk about your treatment needs and whether you would best be served by working with me.
 If a referral is appropriate, our time together will enable me to connect you with a specific referral based on your needs.

 Is everything I tell you confidential?